Rebirth Year Thirteen

 –REFERENCE: In Detective Comics #958 and Deathstroke Vol. 4 #32—originally told in “THE RESURRECTION OF RA’S AL GHUL.”
 Ra’s al Ghul is resurrected, but thanks to the machinations of his rival pop Sensei, his soul winds up in the poisoned body of a League of Assassins underling!
 At a League of Assassins hideout in Tibet, Talia introduces Damian to his grandfather, but Ra’s al Ghul isn’t a sentimental guy.
 He immediately demands use of Damian’s body to use as a host vessel.
 Talia and Damian flee, with the latter running to Wayne Manor for protection.
 Eventually, Robin and Damian are captured by ninjas and brought to Tibet.
 After Talia gives Batman the 12th century Suit of Sorrows, magickal armor linked to an ascetic splinter sect of the Order of St. Dumas known as The Order of Purity, the Dark Knight is ready for action.
 In Nanda Parbat, Batman, Nightwing, Alfred, and Talia wind up fighting two sects of the League of Assassins: one loyal to Ra’s al Ghul and the other loyal to the Sensei.
 Eventually, the Sensei is defeated and the boys are saved.
 Ra’s al Ghul is forced to leave his poisoned body and soul-hop into his son Dusan’s body.
 (This not only kills Dusan’s spirit and soul, but also erases his physical traits as Ra’s al Ghul’s physical traits replace them.)
 Ra’s al Ghul then assumes sole control of the League of Assassins once again.
 Batman and company then fight Ra’s al Ghul’s super-team known as The Seven Men of Death (Malcolm Merlyn, a resurrected Hook, Maduvu, Shellcase, Whip, Detonator, and Razorburn) until Rama Kushna kicks everyone out of Nanda Parbat.
 Talia runs off with Damian.
 Afterward, Batman keeps the Suit of Sorrows as a trophy in the Batcave.

-–REFERENCE: In Truth and Justice #11—originally told in Countdown to Final Crisis #14.
-While Red Hood (Jason Todd) galavants around the multiverse with the Challengers of the Beyond (a team consisting of himself, Donna Troy, Kyle Rayner, and Ray Palmer), he changes his superhero moniker to Red Robin.
+–REFERENCE: In Truth and Justice #11—originally told in Countdown to Final Crisis #20-14.
+While Red Hood (Jason Todd) galavants around the multiverse with the Challengers From Beyond aka Challengers of the Beyond (a team consisting of himself, Donna Troy, Kyle Rayner, and Ray Palmer), he changes his superhero moniker to Red Robin.
 (Note that Tim Drake has always had the nickname “Red Robin,” so this move is likely a fuck you to Tim as well.)

 –REFERENCE: In Doomsday Clock #5-6, Detective Comics #992, and Action Comics #1010—originally told in Checkmate Vol. 2 #24-25 (“CASTLING”).
-The Checkmate organization is no longer run by Max Lord.
-Amanda Waller and Mr. Terrific, and Count Vertigo are at the apex of the organization now.
+With Max Lord dead, Amanda Waller and Mr. Terrific, and Count Vertigo are now at the apex of the Checkmate organization.
 Under their command, Checkmate learns that the Kobra Cult, which has gotten even more fanatically into Kali Yuga apocalypse prophecies ever since Black Adam murdered their leader last year, has gained access to the remnants of Lex Luthor’s old “Everyman Project” and used it to turn people into homicidal metahumans.
 Checkmate officials Valentina Vostok, Carl Draper (aka Castellan aka Master Jailer), Sasha Bordeaux, and Mr. Terrific brief the Justice League, Global Guardians, Hayoth, Ghost Fox Killer, and others on the situation.
 This large contingent of heroes then begins a global assault on the Kobra Cult.
 Batman secretly leads the Outsiders, who assist from the shadows, during the assault.
 Eventually, the heroes are aided by Checkmate’s own Rooks (Sebastian Faust, Cinnamon, Gravedigger, and GI Robot) to defeat the Kobra Cult and rescue a bunch of babies that had been kidnapped in order to be brainwashed into the next generation of cultists.
 Note that GI Robot has been reprogrammed as GI Robot JAKE 6.1.

 –REFERENCE: In Batman Vol. 3 #68—originally told in Blue Beetle Vol. 7 #25.
 Blue Beetle (Jaime Reyes) and Batman organize the defense of the entire planet from an invading alien species known as The Reach.
 From behind the scenes, Batman guides Blue Beetle, Guy Gardner, Fire, Ice, Booster Gold, and Traci Thirteen into battle, sending the Reach armada back to where it came from.